OrangeC93/Book_Causal_Inference_What_If/Part1/Chapter9_Measurement_bias.md

 - dependent differential
   - Figures 9.6 and 9.7 depict measurement errors that are both dependent and differential, which may result from a combination of the settings described above.

+Realistic causal diagrams need to simultaneously represent biases arising from confounding, selection, and measurement.
+The best method to fight bias due to mismeasurement is, obviously, to improve the measurement procedures.

+## Mismeasured confounders